 Dawn was also responsible for coordinating with Muskegon Community College and Grand Valley State University’s nursing students to volunteer for the head and lice checks four times a year.
 As a result, students would do a pediatric rotation for their community involvement in school.

 In 2015, Oakridge received a grant which led to a partnership with Hackley Community Care and Dawn to be employed by Mercy Health.
 With the coordinating efforts of Hackley Community Care, Dawn is able to provide home visits and seek out additional resources for families who may be struggling.

-Dawn had a moment to introduce me to Aryana, a student she has been working with for the past five years due a chronic illness the student faces.
+Dawn had a moment to introduce me to Aryana, a student with a chronic illness that Dawn has been working with for the past five years.
 Dawn remembers when Aryana’s mother reached out to Dawn after Aryana received her diagnosis.
 “I got the phone call at 9 o’clock one night when Aryana received her diagnosis.
 I just wanted to be there for her and let her family know that I was going to be there for them.”

 Dawn currently serves on the Muskegon Community College Nursing Program Advisory Committee, the Oakridge District System of Care, Muskegon Oral Health Coalition, Oakridge Community School Wellness Network, and Hackley Community Care’s Oakridge Community Advisory Committee.